- Type of Publication: Guideline

 - performed on a timely basis;

-- measured by outcomes (e.g., it has influenced a management decision/action; and evidenced/documented.
+- measured by outcomes (e.g., it has influenced a management decision/action);

-Independent Challenge is not facilitation, guidance, or documentation of decisions.
+Objective Assessment is more than facilitation, guidance, or documentation of decisions.

-20. Independent review and testing coverage should be sufficient in scope to verify that the operational risk management framework has been implemented as intended and is functioning effectively.
-Independent review and testing activities should generally involve testing for compliance with established policies and procedures, as well as evaluating whether the framework for operational risk management is appropriate given the size, complexity and risk profile.
-Independent review and testing should generally consider the design and use of operational risk management tools in both the first and second lines of defence, the appropriateness of independent challenge applied by the second line of defence, and the monitoring, reporting and governance processes.
+5. Within FRFI's third line of defense for operational risk: objective review and testing activities generally involve testing for compliance with established policies and procedures, as well as evaluating whether the framework for operational risk management is appropriate given the size, complexity and risk profile.
+Objective review and testing generally consider the design and use of operational risk management tools in both the first and second lines of defence, the appropriateness of objective assessment applied by the second line of defence, and the monitoring, reporting and governance processes.

 - Operational risk taxonomy;